bodymoto/showdown/README.md

 # **Python SSH CLI Tool**

-Showdown was developed to automate steps during network infrastructure work within the domain of IT.
-The tool automates the process of taking a network *snapshot* before work has began with another *snapshot* taken after work has completed.
-This snapshot includes logging into network switches, running a set of commands, and saving the command output for documentation and later, verifiability.

-Showdown prompts the user for login credentials, and local switch host names.
-A folder is then created on the users desktop before establishing an ```SSH``` connection into each host and running a set of commands - predetermined within the codebase.
-The output of each command is copied to a HOSTNAME.txt file and saved to the desktop folder.
-The user is then prompted to either repeat the process, asking for additional host names, or terminates the session.

-Many useful Cisco commands use the verbose ```show``` which was a source of inspiration when naming this repo.
+Showdown was developed to automate steps during network downtime.<br/>
+It takes a system *snapshot* before and after the downtime window.<br/>
+Showdown logs into each network switch, runs a set of commands, and saves the output to a text file on the Desktop.<br/>
+It was a convient tool to have.<br/>
+My first original progam.<br/>
 ___
 **RAN WITH:**
 ```Python 3.8```
 ```Windows 10```<br/>